MACPHERSON STRUT VARIATIONS

 The end results are reduced torque steer — an important consideration when putting a lot of power through steered wheels — and significantly more camber gain than a conventional MacPherson strut would permit, improving front-end grip.
 To take advantage of the new geometry, Toyota specified wider, more aggressive tires and bigger front disc brakes (with two-piston calipers) for most Super Strut applications.

-Super Strut was effective, at least as long as it was in good repair, but the system was both heavy and expensive.
+The Super Strut suspension was effective, at least as long as it was in good repair, but the system was both heavy and expensive.
 Its sheer complexity also made it less reliable than a conventional strut.
 There was a lot to wear out and the components were pricey to replace if they did fail.
 Toyota discontinued its last Super Strut model around 2006.

 PERFOHUB, HIPER STRUT, AND REVOKNUCKLE

 In 2004, Renault introduced a loosely comparable system for the Mégane RenaultSport (RS) hot hatch.
-Like Super Strut, the Renault “double-axis” system separated the steering axis from the strut using a relocated upper ball joint and a broad lower arm with a separate anti-rotation link that allowed the knuckle to turn without turning the strut.
+Like Toyota’s Super Strut, the Renault “double-axis” system separated the steering axis from the strut using a relocated upper ball joint and a broad lower arm with a separate anti-rotation link that allowed the knuckle to turn without turning the strut.
 This arrangement, now dubbed PerfoHub, is still used on some current Renault Sport models.

 In 2009, both Ford and GM introduced their own systems.
 Ford’s, called RevoKnuckle, was used to allow the turbocharged Focus RS to cope with 305 PS (224 kW) without resorting to all-wheel drive.
 During the same period, GM introduced its similar HiPer Strut, offered initially on the Opel/Vauxhall Insignia OPC and later on the Astra OPC, Buick Regal GS, and Buick LaCross CXS.
 RevoKnuckle and HiPer Strut differ from the Renault layout in detail, but are functionally similar.